-These essays need to be submitted by October 31 to Susan Schmall-Ross in ACES Academic Programs (firstname.lastname@example.org).
+These essays need to be submitted by the third Monday in October to Susan Schmall-Ross in ACES Academic Programs (firstname.lastname@example.org).
 The names of the writers are concealed, and a unique number is assigned to each essay to ensure an impartial evaluation by the Selection Committee.
 The essays are evaluated based on their exposition of valuable life lessons that the writers learned as freshmen.
 The winner of the essay competition will receive a scholarship prize and a copy of L. Frank Baum's classic fantasy novella, The Life and Adventures of Santa Claus (1902), which was one of Mrs. Haynes' favorite books during her childhood days.

 The essays are evaluated by the Selection Committee after the submission deadline, and the presentation of the award to the recipient takes place in early December.

 Carol Andreae Haynes was born into a Kentucky family of French and German descent with strong ties to agriculture.
 She grew up in Evansville, Indiana and on the family farmlands near Reed, Kentucky.
 She earned her A.A. and B.A. degrees in art (painting) at Logan Female College (Russellville, KY) and Howard Female College (Gallatin, TN), respectively.
 As a college graduate, she became a pioneer and role model for all her daughters, granddaughters, and great-granddaughters who have earned college degrees ever since.

 Following her marriage to Leander James McCormick Haynes (1899-1968), she became actively involved with community service projects in Evansville, Indiana.
 While raising a family of five daughters (all of whom attended Stephens College in Columbia, MO), she volunteered with local philanthropic organizations for over a quarter-century, especially the American Red Cross.
 Mrs. Haynes bequeathed to her descendants a wealth of oral family history that is still alive and well in their hearts and minds to this day.